 Taking control of our hard-earned money is key.
 It doesn’t really matter if our grocery budget is $1000 or $200 per month.
 We must make proper use of our money, or it’ll just evaporate.

-While I wouldn’t claim to be an expert in the art of money management, I can certainly point out the things I do to keep it under control in our home.
-I love saving money (check out how I put together a book character costume for my little one.
-Who knows?
-Maybe you’ll find them extremely helpful.
-Just remember to make adjustments to fit your needs.
+While I wouldn’t claim to be an expert in the art of money management, I can certainly point out the things I do to keep spending under control in our home.
+I love saving money (check out how I put together a book character costume for my little one.), and hope you find these suggestions helpful, and easily applicable to your own circumstances.